ruiwangdt/ruiwang.github.io/content/project/InfoExtract/index.md

 external_link: ''

 image:
-  caption: Photo by Toa Heftiba on Unsplash
+  caption: The Overview of the Project
   focal_point: Smart
 ---